OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start debugging

-1. In VS code, open your source code script file (functions.js or functions.ts).
+1. In VS Code, open your source code script file (functions.js or functions.ts).
 2. In the custom function source code, set a breakpoint.
 3. In the Excel workbook, enter a formula that uses your custom function.

 At this point execution will stop on the line of code where you set the breakpoint.
-Now you can step through your code, set watches, and use any Visual Studio Code debugging features you need.
+Now you can step through your code, set watches, and use any VS Code debugging features you need.

 ## Use the VS Code debugger for Excel Online in Microsoft Edge

-You can use Visual Studio Code to debug custom functions in Excel Online in the Microsoft Edge browser.
+You can use VS Code to debug custom functions in Excel Online in the Microsoft Edge browser.
 To use VS Code with Microsoft Edge, you must install the [Debugger for Microsoft Edge](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge) extension.

-### Run your add-in from Visual Studio Code
+### Run your add-in from VS Code

 1. Open your custom functions root project folder in [VS Code](https://code.visualstudio.com/).
 2. Choose **Terminal > Run Task** and type or select **Watch**.
 This will monitor and rebuild for any file changes.